HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="./sustainability/ssg_bytes_per_type.sql"
 ) }}

 Of interest here is that all but three of the platforms/tools listed have a median mobile page weight that is less than the overall median (2,019 KB).
 These are all in the static site generator category, and especially in the case of Hugo and Jekyll, it can likely be attributed to the kinds of websites these tools are used to create—namely mostly blog and textual content, with much less reliance on JavaScript.
-It should also be noted that SSG are often used with performance in mind, which makes them more likely to be further optimized than the average website using a CMS only for commodity reasons.
+It should also be noted that SSGs are often used with performance in mind, which makes them more likely to be further optimized than the average website using a CMS only for commodity reasons.

 Another area of interest when looking across the three segments is that some show a bigger gap between desktop and mobile page size.
 On closer inspection, this seems to be largely down to image optimizations that some platforms seem to be applying for mobile devices.
 To highlight this, let's look at the CMS category, where Wix shows a big difference between desktop and mobile size compared to the other popular platforms.